INTRODUCTORY LEVEL COURSE

 Lesson 1.

-Both types of Chord can be approached with the same simple Box Pentatonic Scale Shape, shifted up or down the fretboard to the fret on the high E string with the same Letter Name as the commencing Chord.
+The Box Pentatonic scale can be shifted up or down the fretboard to the fret on the high ‘e’ string with the same Letter Name as the commencing chord.

-Notice it extends up the fretboard from the larger A Note on the high E string.
+Notice it extends up the fretboard from the Root Note A on the high ‘e’ string.

 Try playing this along with the song ‘Like A Hurricane’ by Neil Young.